 Dandelion is a great spring green to find.
 They grow just about anywhere.
 It is probably the easiest to identify.
-They have a bright yellow blossoms, the leaves are jagged and narrow.
+They have bright yellow blossoms; the leaves are jagged and narrow.
 I like to pick the young leaves.
 They tend to be less bitter.
-They go nice in an existing salad it gives it a nice punch of flavor.
+They go nicely in an existing salad.
+It gives it a nice punch of flavor.
 I like to mix them up with the lettuce from my garden.
 You can eat the larger leaves, but they are a lot more bitter.
 Try sauteing them with some garlic and a squeeze of lemon.

 This is another easy one to find.
-It likes to grows in shaded area of the woods.
-The leaves are triangular to heart shaped.
+It likes to grow in a shaded area of the woods.
+The leaves are triangular to heart-shaped.
 The flowers are white.
 When you rub the leaves, they have a mild garlic scent.
 I also like to mix this one with different types of lettuce from my garden.

-Wild Black berries are a great summer berry to pick.
-They general become ripe around July.
+Wild Blackberries are a great summer berry to pick.
+They generally become ripe around July.
 Some years are better than others.
 I think a lot has to do with the amount of rainfall and/or dry conditions.
-These berries are easy to identify, they are black to purple in color.
-They grow in a thorny bush and are generally in open areas or along road sides.
+These berries are easy to identify; they are black to purple in color.
+They grow in a thorny bush and are generally in open areas or along roadsides.

 Wild grapes are another great summertime forage.
 There are a few varieties here in New England, but I generally go for the Concord grapes.
 They like to grow just about anywhere.
 I have seen wild grapes in the oddest locations.
 They grow on a vine, so look up for them.
 You can check out my post on foraging for wild grapes.
 I show you how to forage and make grape juice.